 Privacy & Security

-Granola captures audio locally on your device, which is a significant privacy advantage over bot-based alternatives.
-However, the AI processing step does involve sending data to cloud services for the note enrichment.
-This means Granola sits in a middle ground: better than fully cloud-based tools that stream raw audio, but not as private as a fully on-device solution.
-For most professional use cases, this is an acceptable trade-off.
-For highly sensitive conversations, the cloud processing step is worth considering.
+Granola captures audio locally on your device, which is a real privacy advantage over bot-based alternatives that stream raw audio into the cloud.
+But the AI enrichment step does send data to cloud services, so Granola sits in a middle ground: better than fully cloud-based tools, not as private as a fully on-device solution.

 Best For